cuba-platform/admin-tools-addon/README.md

 | 6.9.x            | 1.1.3          |
 | 6.8.x            | 1.0.5          |

+5. Click *OK* to confirm the operating.

 ## Enabling and Disabling Components
-Each part of the component can be enabled or disabled.
+Each part of the add-on can be enabled or disabled.
 It can be turned on or off explicitly or by using a corresponding application property.
 By default, all components are enabled, except [Auto Import Subsystem](#auto-import-subsystem).

 You can turn on *Auto Import Subsystem* in the middleware block, writing the next property in the file `app.properties`: